Just to keep the blog ticking over here are some short reviews of films I saw on television recently.

 Fast Girls (2012)

 A British drama about a young, working class, female athlete Shania Andrews as she competes against Lisa Temple at a local level, and follow the duo as they work their way into the British 4×100 metres relay team and compete in the World Championships.
-The guy who played Arthur in BBC’s Merlin played a physio in this film and I was sure she was meant to be playing a teenager so it was a bit awkward.
+The guy who played Arthur in BBC’s Merlin played a physio in this film and I was sure the main actress was meant to be playing a teenager, though she’s clearly an adult, so it was a bit awkward.
 Basically this film was made to cash in on the Olympics mania of the time.
 It’s okay but nothing special.
 It’s the sort of film you say ‘oh yeh, I saw that when there was nothing on television one day’ rather than actually tell people about.

 Shrek the Third (2007)

 Otherwise known as ‘the one where they lost the magic suddenly’.
 Long story short kids don’t care for tales about a couple’s issues about having children but the creators forgot this and so the film wants to be a children’s animated film which wants too much to appeal to adults and forgets about its core audience.
-The baby shower scene is something that wouldn’t exist if they had remembered this.
+The baby shower scene is certainly something that wouldn’t exist, or would be much shorter, if they had remembered this.
 In particular I noted the music action sequences were definitely far weaker.
 In the second one we have been led through a story where Shrek realises that it isn’t appearance that matters and Fiona loves him not his appearance.
 Realising this he goes, with the aid of his friends, storming the Fairy Godmother’s party to ‘I Need a Hero’ by Bonnie Tyler.
 Playing out the cliched hero to the rescue story but it has built to this moment and so everything comes together in an exciting finale.
 In the third we get Led Zepplin’s ‘Immigrant Song’ where it starts off with Snow White summoning birds and then people messing about throughout the town for throw away jokes.
-Really it should have been Fiona leading the charge so the film doesn’t even seem that dedicated to its own narrative instead giving us the generic gairytale princesses and letting the self sufficient heroine we have come to know suddenly become very docile… The music selection in the third film doesn’t have the impact of those selected for the second and much of the humour is a re-tread or falls flat.
-The film, without much reason except to get the plot moving, has Fiona’s father die which just seemed arbitrary… Also Prince Charming is not an effective villain and his role in the film is made worse when you consider many would understand vendetta with Shrek and company for killing his mother.
+Really it should have been Fiona leading the charge so the film doesn’t even seem that dedicated to its own narrative instead giving us the generic fairytale princesses and letting the self sufficient heroine we have come to know suddenly become very docile… The music selection in the third film doesn’t have the impact of those selected for the second and much of the humour is a re-tread or falls flat.
+The film, without much reason except to get the plot moving, has Fiona’s father die which just seemed arbitrary… Also Prince Charming is not an effective villain and his role in the film is made worse when you consider many would understand why he developed a vendetta against Shrek and company for killing his mother.
 The colour palette of the film also seems dulled in contrast to the previous adventures.
-Sadly this was the swansong of the series when they just rehashed there previous efforts instead of playing with the setting.
-Also you will notice Rumpelstiltskin in this film as one of the assembled villains who in the end give up their villainous role… and yet in the fourth film we would get a new version of this character without explanation.
-I think even Dreamworks wanted to just skip the events of this film.
+Sadly this was the swansong of the series, despite the fourth films efforts to recapture the magic, when they just rehashed there previous efforts instead of playing with the setting.
+Also you will notice Rumpelstiltskin in this film as one of the assembled villains who in the end give up their villainous role… and yet in the fourth film we would get a new, totally different, version of this character without any explanation or knowing wink to the audience they know they hadn’t thought it through when doing the third.
+I think even Dreamworks wanted to just skip the events of this film afterwards…

 The Best Exotic Marigold Hotel [for the Elderly and Beautiful] (2012)